quatroka/workspace-switcher/README.md

 ## Motivation

-The DDE(Deepin Desktop Environment) not have a method to customize switching between workspaces, then make one!
+The DDE(Deepin Desktop Environment) not have a method to customize switching between workspaces, then I make one!

 ## Dependencies